firebolt-db/godocs/docs/Guides/security/rbac.md

 # Manage role-based access control
 {: .no_toc}

-Role-based access control provides the ability to control privileges and determine who can access and perform operations on specific objects in Firebolt.
-Access privileges are assigned to roles which are, in turn, assigned to users or other roles.
+Role-based access control provides the ability to control permissions and determine who can access and perform operations on specific objects in Firebolt.
+Permissions are assigned to roles which are, in turn, assigned to users or other roles.
 A user can be assigned multiple roles.

-A user interacting with Firebolt must have the appropriate privileges to use an object.
-Privileges from all roles assigned to a user are considered in each interaction in Firebolt.
+A user interacting with Firebolt must have the appropriate permissions to use an object.
+Permissions from all roles assigned to a user are considered in each interaction in Firebolt.

 To view all roles, click **Govern** to open the govern space, then choose **Roles** from the menu, or query the [information_schema.applicable-roles](../../sql_reference/information-schema/applicable-roles.md) view.